BenjaminShinar/Books-Resources/CppNow2021/README.md

 - [Algorithms and Concepts](Algorithms%20and%20Concepts.md)
   - Algorithms from a Compiler Developer's Toolbox - Gábor Horváth
   - So You Think You Know How to Work With Concepts? - Andrzej Krzemieński
-  - The Concepts of concepts - Sandor Dargo
+  - The Concepts of Concepts - Sandor Dargo
   - Using Concepts: C++ Design in a Concept World - Jeff Garland
   - Practical TMP: A C++17 Compile Time Register Machine - Daniel Nikpayuk
-  - [Better C++ Ranges - Arno Schödl
+  - Better C++ Ranges - Arno Schödl
+  - STL Algorithms as Expressions - Oleksandr Bacherikov
 - [Concurrency](Concurrency.md)
   - Adventures in SIMD-Thinking - Bob Steagall
   - Parallelism on Ranges: Should We? - Giannis Gonidelis